uw-dims/trident-training-manual/docs/source/memberlifecycle.rst

 Two Factor Authentication
 -------------------------

-The ``2FA Tokens`` page allows a user to add two-factor authentication tokens.
-Types of two-factor authentications include a variety of one-time passwords: time-based, HMAC- based, and single-use.
+The ``2FA Tokens`` page (:ref:`user2FA`) allows a member to add two-factor authentication tokens.
+Types of two-factor authentications include a variety of one-time passwords: time-based, HMAC-based, and single-use.
 The user must give his current password and a description for the token, as well as choose which OTP type.
 Once those fields have been filled out, click the ``Create`` button, and the new token will show in the list of two-factor authentication tokens.

 .. _user2FA: